ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 val range : int -> int -> int list = <fun>
 ```

-Let's examine some typical calls to this function.
-Let's start with the
+Let's examine some typical calls to this function, starting with the
 easy case of `a > b`.
 A call to `range 11 10` returns `[]` (the empty
 list) and that's it.